top of page

 The noun 'profusion' has its etymological roots in the Latin word 'profusio,' which is derived from 'profundere,' meaning 'to pour forth' or 'to lavish.'
 In Latin, 'profusio' described the act of pouring out or bestowing something in abundance.
 As this concept transitioned into Old French as 'profusion' and later into Middle English, it retained its core meaning of a large quantity of something, typically in a way that is lavish, extravagant, or excessive.
 The etymology of 'profusion' underscores its historical association with the idea of abundance and extravagance, emphasizing its role in describing situations where something is provided or exists in great quantity, often exceeding what is considered typical or necessary.

-Quiz: Find the meaning of profusion
+Quiz: Find the meaning of the noun profusion:

 Try Again!